Updated July 10, 2023

 - Using this technique, one can check causes and approximately predict the values of the response (dependent) variables.

-- A business is not just affected by a single situation but by many factors.
+- A business is affected not only by a single situation but by many factors.
 Thus, this method is more dynamic and valuable, as it uses several variables.

 The goal of qualitative research is to interpret the meaning of non-numerical data to understand social life better.
 To gather qualitative data and understand consumer behavior, qualitative researchers use a combination of focus groups, interviews, and observations.
 This type of research has a subjective view of the company’s performance.
 The methods under this research are market research and the Delphi method.